hollylawdavis/hollylawdavis/README.md

   Worked with encryption algorithms, hashing functions, and secure communication protocols.
 Developed sample applications demonstrating how cryptographic concepts protect data in transit and at rest.

 - <b>💻 System Exploitation: Buffer Overflow & Format Strings</b>
   Gained hands-on experience exploiting memory-based vulnerabilities within a Linux environment.
-Explored how protections like ASLR, stack canaries, and DEP help mitigate these attacks.

 - <b>🌐 Web Vulnerability Testing (SQLi, XSS, CSRF)</b>
   Exploited common web vulnerabilities in a safe lab environment.
 Gained a strong understanding of how malicious payloads can manipulate front-end and back-end logic, and how to defend against them.

 - <b>🔍 Penetration Testing & Threat Modelling</b>
   Conducted penetration tests on simulated systems and built threat models to assess system risks.
-Used OWASP Top 10 and STRIDE methodologies to identify vulnerabilities and recommend mitigations.

 - <b>🕸️ Secure Web Development with CakePHP</b>
   Contributed to the development and security testing of CakePHP-based web applications.
 Identified weaknesses through manual and basic automated testing to improve site resilience.